- Download our Moving to Vancouver Guide (PDF)

-The majority of city residents abandon their cars in favour of public transport and cycling.
+Vancouver is a unique Canadian city, in that there is no major arterial that leads directly into the city centre.
+As a result, public transport is a central feature when it comes to getting around in downtown Vancouver, where most residents forgo driving in favour of public transport and cycling.
 Ultimately, the best option when it comes to getting around within the city centre is walking.

 Public transport in Vancouver

-Vancouver has an integrated public transport system that is operated by TransLink, the regional transportation authority.
+Vancouver has an integrated public transport system operated by TransLink, the regional transportation authority.
 This public transport system is made up of buses, the rapid transit called the SkyTrain, and the SeaBus passenger ferry.

 Vancouver’s bus service covers a wide geographical area and travels along most of the major streets in the city.
 The frequency of bus services varies according to the route.